naia-lib/naia/README.md

 Currently guaranteed to work on Web & Linux, although Windows & MacOS have been reported working as well.
 Please file issues if you find inconsistencies and I'll do what I can.

+For more detailed information, please look at the [FAQ](https://github.com/naia-lib/naia/faq/).

 ## Demos

 More comprehensive documentation / tutorials are on their way, but for now, the best way to get started with naia is to go through the basic demo, which demonstrates most of the functionality.